lenforiee/Amnesia/README.md

-# PassboltGUI
+# AmnesiaGUI

-A simple GUI for Passbolt made in Golang
+A graphical interface for Passbolt API